 The tethering method of installing a VPN from within China is slightly more complicated but has a higher probability of success.

-I’m going to walk you through step-by-step how to do this, but the gist of the process is that you’re piggy-backing off of a current VPN to set up a new VPN.
-It works like this:
+I’m going to walk you through step-by-step how to install a VPN by tethering your device.
+The gist of the process is that you’re piggy-backing off of a current VPN to set up a new VPN.
+Here’s how to do it.

-Step 1: Find a VPN-Enabled Device (i.e. a friend or colleague)
+- Find a VPN-Enabled Device (from a friend/colleague)

 The first and most important thing you need to find is a friend or colleague who has a phone that is already set up with a VPN.
 This should only take a few minutes of their time, so hopefully they won’t mind.

-Step 2: Enable the VPN Service on Your Friend’s Phone
+- Turn on the VPN on your Friend’s Phone

 Final Thoughts | Set Up a VPN Inside China